benjamin-heasly/geffenlab-ephys-pipeline/docs/run-phy.md

 Your curation results should be saved within the Phy directory that you chose, in this example, `phy-export/tprime/phy/block0_imec0.ap_recording1/params.py`.

-The script will also save a log from your Phy run within the overall session analysis subdirectory, and within the selected Phy subdirectory itself.
+The script will also save a log from your Phy run within the overall session `analysis/` subdirectory, and within the selected Phy subdirectory itself.

 ![Cortex remote desktop files view](./phy-gui-results.png)

+## Phy local with data download

+You can run Phy locally if you first download the session `analysis/` subdirectory.
+See [download-results.md](./download-results.md) for how to do this.

+##